marcorvazquezs/Hacking_Notes/PEH_Blue/README.md

     ![Exploit Results](2022-03-03-22-26-54.png)

 - Exploit was successful!
-  - Popped a `meterpreter` shell and got a hash dump of the users on the
+  - Popped a `meterpreter` shell and got a hash dump of the users on the box.